 This book has no commentary in it, and this book is small and is intended to be handed out to those who may want to know what the Bible

 really says about the subject.

-I, Pamela Ayn Austen, went page to page in the Bible and personally found every verse I could that approached the subject, because my daughter one day said, "Where!
+I, Pamela Ayn Austen, went page by page in the Bible and personally found every verse I could that approached the subject, because my daughter one day said, "Where!?
 Where does the Bible say that being gay is wrong?!"
 It was a challenge, and I took it.